flexrobotics/roboflex/README.md

 * [core](core/): Serialization, Node and Message based classes, etc.

 Utilities:
+publish metrics for a graph.
 * [transport](transport/): Folder containing sub-modules that perform wire transport.
+    * [transport/mqtt](transport/mqtt/): MQTT-based transport.
+Thin wrapper around mosquitto.
     * [transport/zmq](transport/zmq/): ZMQ-based transport.
 Thin wrapper around zero-mq.
-    * [transport/mqtt](transport/mqtt/): MQTT-based transport.
-Thin wrapper around mosquitto.
 * [visualization](visualization/): Various visualizers using Simple Directmedia Layer.
+* [metrics_central](metrics_central/): Visualizer for realtime graph performance measurements per node and connection, such as frequency, messaging latency, bytes/sec, etc. And a Profiler node that can publish to it.
+Requires transport/mqtt to publish graph metrics to.
 * More to come!
 Any requests?

 Devices: